 Tuvalu, formerly known as the Ellice Islands, is located midway between Hawaii and Australia in the South Pacific Ocean.
-It comprises nine islands (four reef islands and five coral atolls), eight of which are inhabited.
-Tuvalu's population is approximately 11 000, with about half living on the atoll of Funafuti, which is the capital.
+It comprises nine islands (four reef islands and five coral atolls).
+Tuvalu's population is approximately 11,000, with about half living on the atoll of Funafuti, which is the capital.

 Tuvalu became independent from the United Kingdom in October 1978.
 It is a constitutional monarchy with a 15-member unicameral parliament elected every four years.
 Cabinet consists of the Prime Minister, elected by a majority of the members of parliament, and several ministers.
 The Prime Minister is the head of government.
 There are no organised political parties and members usually align with informal groupings.
 MPs have very close links with their island constituencies and effort is directed towards balancing island representation in Cabinet.

-HM Queen Elizabeth II is the Head of State and is represented in Tuvalu by a Governor-General, currently the Hon Sir Iakoba Taeia Italei.
+Her Majesty Queen Elizabeth II is the Head of State and is represented in Tuvalu by a Governor-General, currently the Hon Sir Iakoba Taeia Italei.
 Tuvalu's last national elections were held on 16 September 2010.
-On 29 September 2010, Maatia Toafa, who had served as Prime Minister from 2004 to 2006, was elected Prime Minister by a margin of eight votes to seven.
-However, on 21 December 2010, the Toafa government lost a vote of no-confidence.
-Willy Telavi was elected Prime Minister and his new cabinet of eight was sworn in on 24 December 2010.
-Tuvalu's next general election is due to be held in late 2014.
+On 2 August 2013, Enele Sopoaga was elected Prime Minister following a parliamentary motion of no confidence in the previous government, led by Willy Telavi.
+Prime Minister Sopoaga and his new cabinet of seven were sworn in on 5 August 2013.
+Tuvalu's next general election is due to be held in early 2015.

 Most of Tuvalu's population is involved in subsistence fishing and agriculture.
 Remittances from seafarers working on overseas vessels are a significant (if declining) source of income for many families.
 The money economy is dominated by government activity.
 Fishing licences and marketing of Tuvalu's internet domain name '.tv' contribute to government revenue.